AtelierSoude/OpenRepairPlatform/README.md

 To launch the tests :

-First, start the Docker container with `docker-compose up`, and then:
+First, start the Docker containers with `docker-compose up`, and then:

 `docker exec openrepairplatform_selenium_1 python3 -m pytest /tests/integration_tests.py -v`